netdata/netdata/web/gui/README.md

 };
 ```

-Finally, tell Netdata where you've put your customization file by replacing
+Finally, tell Netdata where you placed your customization file by replacing
 `your_dashboard_info_file.js` below.

 ```conf